-We are unable to determine an age-structure for oyster populations, so we do not know if oyster counts represent multiple oyster year-classes or not.
+We are unable to determine an age-structure for oyster populations, so we do not know if oyster counts represent multiple oyster year-classes.
 This is important because it would help to determine whether lower counts are a function of year-class failure in the year of low river discharge, or if multiple year-classes were affected.
 Other than the irregular monitoring effort we report here, fishery independent data for oyster populations in Suwannee Sound are absent.
 Since we only sampled intertidal reefs, we also do not know if these dynamics extend to inter and subtidal oysters of multiple age classes and sizes which may be affected by these same factors.
 Our only other line of inference for both inter-and subtidal population trends over this time are from landings data.
 These data suggest overall declines in landings and catch-per-effort in the years following the implementation of the trip ticket program in 1986.
 Over the same time period as these monitoring efforts, oyster landings and effort have increased, and catch per unit of effort has generally declined.
 In our study, neither harvest status (open/closed) nor annual landings or effort influenced oyster counts.
 This may suggest that fishing plays less of a role in these intertidal oyster bars than climate-related factors such as river discharge.
-The interpretation of this result is complicated result because it is unclear how much harvest occurs on intertidal reefs even in areas open to harvest.
-In addition to traditional harvest, state funded programs that relocate oysters from intertidal to subtidal areas (“relay”) have been used as an approach to increase oysters available for harvest in our study area The net effect of both traditional harvest on legally open reefs, and directed harvest through relay programs on closed reefs is unknown.
+The interpretation of this result is complicated because it is unclear how much harvest occurs on intertidal reefs even in areas open to harvest.
+In addition to traditional harvest, state funded programs that relocate oysters from intertidal to subtidal areas (“relay”) have been used as an approach to increase oysters available for harvest in our study area.
+The net effect of both traditional harvest on legally open reefs, and directed harvest through relay programs on closed reefs is unknown.
 The effects of fishing on oyster populations both through direct harvest or indirect effects (i.e., discard mortality, loss of spawning stock biomass or shell area) is an area requiring substantial future work.